Lithium-ion battery inspection

 Imaging example

 We are one of the few companies in the world that develop and manufacture both microfocus X-ray sources and high-speed operation X-ray flat panel sensors, which are essential to obtain high-definition X-ray CT images.
-We also offer solutions for the needs of in-line CT inspection that will eventually come to be required.
+We also offer solutions for the needs of in-line CT inspection that will eventually be required.

 Configuration example